Holly-Horwood/keto_pantry/README.md

 **Shop Page**

-User must be logged on to access the shop page, if they are not logged in the site will redirect them to the login page.
+User must be logged on to access the shop page, if they are not logged in the site will redirect them to the registration page so that they can register if needed, if all ready registered they can click the _sign in_ link to login.
 On a smaller device like a mobile phone all products will display vertically one by one and on larger devices they will show as a Bootstrap card-deck side by side up to 6 across at a time.
 Each card shows an image of the product and below that are the product details, price and input field where the user can select a quantity, clicking the add button will add the product to their shopping cart.
 On any pages other than the home/index page "Keto Pantry" can be clicked for quick access to the home/index page.

 **Cart Page**

-The cart page shows the users a list 5 columns wide including, image, product name, quantity, price, remove.
-Any products the user has added to their cart will be dispalyed and at the bottom the total price is displayed as well as a _proceed to checkout_ button.
+The cart page shows the users a list 6 columns wide including, image, product name, unit price, quantity, line price, remove.
+Any products the user has added to their cart will be dispalyed and at the bottom the total price is shown as well as a _proceed to checkout_ button.
 In the cart area the user is able to increase or decrease the amount of any product or delete them from the cart entirely.
 Once the user is happy with their order they can click _proceed to checkout_ to purchase.

 **Checkout Page**

-At the top of this screen is a reminder to register if the user is not already so that they can get the additional bonuses of being a registered customer.
-All products selected for purchase are shown on the right as bootstrap cards so that the user can easily see what they are buying.
+All products selected for purchase are shown first or on the right on smaller screens as bootstrap cards so that the user can easily see what they are buying.
 There is a form that the user must fill out with their details including credit card information to be proceesed.
-Once complete the user can click on submit payment which will then redirect them to a confirmation page.  ?????????????????????????????????
+Once complete the user can click on submit payment which will then redirect them to a confirmation page.

 ### **_Skeleton_**